The Red River Valley

 Famous sites and rarely visited ones combined with truly spectacular scenery, historic towns, sumptuous and varied food and myriad traditional hill-tribes make this an unforgettable journey.

 This itinerary is designed as a stand-alone, 9-day tour, which can ideally be combined with a 2-day extension from Hanoi, prior to your tour, on a boat cruise through the dramatic scenery of Halong Bay.
-For those with a few more days to spare a tour – ‘South of the Clouds‘ – also continues from Kunming to travel overland through Yunnan to historic Dali, UNESCO listed Lijiang old town and the awe-inspiring Tiger Leaping Gorge before finishing with a return flight from Zhongdian Town (now officially renamed Shangri La!) in eastern Tibet to Kunming.
+For those with a few more days to spare a slightly longer version of this North Vietnam and South China tour – ‘South of the Clouds‘ – also continues from Kunming to travel overland through Yunnan to historic Dali, UNESCO listed Lijiang old town and the awe-inspiring Tiger Leaping Gorge before finishing with a return flight from Zhongdian Town (now officially renamed Shangri La!) in eastern Tibet to Kunming.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Hanoi - arrival and explore the area

 Arrival in Hanoi and check-in to a downtown hotel.
 Afternoon free to relax or explore the city before perhaps an optional evening performance of the highly original water-puppets followed by a local-style, welcome dinner.

 Overnight: Hanoi Transport: Walk, Meals: D,

 Day 2 - Hanoi - tour of some of the City's sights